rajnandinitikkal/MongoDB-Commands/README.md

 - Switches to the specified database , making it the active database for subsequent operations.
 ```
 <db name>
+ db school
 ```

-- Inserta a single document into a mangoDB collection.
+- Insert a single document into a mangoDB collection.
 ```
 insertOne()
 ```